Growing Sequoia from seed

 Sequoia seeds are difficult to germinate which is one of the reasons for their endangered status.
 The seeds have a germination rate of around 35% and will remain dormant until the conditions are perfect for the seedlings to establish.
 We don't want to boast, but we germinated 50%!
 They need a period of stratification to break their dormancy, this is done in 2 stages

 - They are soaked for 24 hours in cold water

 - The seeds are kept a constant temperature of 4oc for 30 days.

-We started the stratification process on the 25th September and the seeds were sown on the 25th October in seed trays.
+We started the stratification process on the 25th September and sowed the seeds on the 25th October.
 The Vitopod heated propagator was set to 20oc and the vents were kept closed.
-A week after sowing 50% of the seeds sown had germinated and growing strongly, the humidity was gradually decreased by opening the vents.
+A week after sowing, 50% of the seeds sown had germinated and growing strongly.
+The humidity was gradually decreased by opening the Vitopod's vents.
 A week after germination the seedlings had developed sufficiently to be pricked out and transferred to individual 3 inch pots.

-After the seedlings have germinated, they quickly develop a good root system so that they can support growth of up to 8 feet a year.
-Due to the speed at which the roots develop, the seedlings were pricked out soon after germination in order to prevent too much stress to the young plant (one seedling already had a root system 3.5cm in diameter).
-The seedlings are currently in the Vitopod heated propagator where they will overwinter before being planted in the ground.
+After the seedlings have germinated, they quickly develop a good root system.
+Not surprising, they can support growth of up to 8 feet a year!
+As the roots develop so quickly, the seedlings were pricked out soon after germination.
+This was in order to prevent too much stress to the young plant.
+One seedling already had a root system 3.5cm in diameter).
+The seedlings were then placed into the Vitopod heated propagator where they will overwinter before being planted in the ground.

 These trees make excellent additions to any large garden, they should be planted in early spring after the last frosts.
 These seedlings however are ultimately destined to be trained as bonsai.